bill-mca/CYBN8001-Build-Skills/task-7/2024-08-27 Build Skills.md

 cat permutation.txt | tr '[:upper:]' '[:lower:]' | tr -s '[:space:]' '\n' | grep -Fx -f ./words.txt | wc -l
 ```

-### Test for character frequency
+### Calculate the Letter Frequency
 Rather than grepping a 4.6Mb file many times, it would be much more efficient to test the [letter frequency](https://en.wikipedia.org/wiki/Letter_frequency) of each permutation.
 In real English text, E occurs more often than other characters.
 According to the Wikipedia article:

 >Herbert S. Zim, in his classic introductory cryptography text Codes and Secret Writing, gives the English letter frequency sequence as "ETAON RISHD LFCMU GYPWB VKJXZQ"...

 There's a bit of statistics involved, so you'd have to write or find some custom software rather than relying on standard command line utilities but checking the letter frequency of each possible shift would allow you to identify the right shift.

-### Best method
+### Us Letter frequencies to Decrypt
-Calculating the frequency on the cipher would actually be the most computationally efficient way of breaking an arbitrary caesar cipher.
+Calculating letter frequency of the cipher would actually be the most computationally efficient way of breaking a caesar cipher.
 If you calculate the letter frequencies, you will find that there is a similar distribution to real English writing but that, for example, X is the most common letter instead of E. This would indicate a shift of -7.
 This approach is not nearly as demanding of computational resources as the method that brute forces all possible permutations.

 This method relies on some of the redundant information in the message to break the cipher.
 The frequency of occurence of different letters isn't enough to know the message, but it is enough to know whether it is a message in English.
-We don't need to process the whole message break the caesar cipher.
+We don't need to process the whole message to break the caesar cipher.
 This little bit of metadata is enough.

 # Part 2 - Code Analysis

 ## CPS Security Script
-*This section is my analysis of the `cps_security.py` and `cps_secure_harness.py` script*
+*This section is my analysis of the `cps_security.py` and `cps_secure_harness.py` scripts*

 ### What does the code do and how is this achieved?
-This script defines four functions:
+The `cps_security.py` script defines four functions:
 1. `caesar_cipher_encrypt`
 2. `caesar_cipher_decrypt`
 3. `vigenere_cipher_encrypt`